 The administration of an estate by a trustee (also called an executor) can be very time consuming and involved.
 As a result, estate trustees have a statutory right to be paid for their services.
 The form and amount of compensation can vary widely based on the size of the estate, the time and skill required and the success achieved in administrating it.
-As a general rule of thumb, estate trustees typically take a percentage of the receipts as compensation.
+As a general rule of thumb, estate trustees typically take a percentage of the gross value of the estate as compensation.
+The figure of 5% is widely acknowledged as a starting point.
 However, there are a number of ways to structure the compensation.
 There can be a specific amount set out in the will to be paid to the estate trustee.
 Likewise, the executor can take a gift or bequest as compensation.
 This occurs when they are left something in the will as a form of compensation.
 The way the compensation is structured is very important.

 In addition to direct compensation, estate trustees can bill travel expenses to the estate.
 These expenses must be related to the administration of the trust and they must be reasonable.
 Reasonable travel expenses will not attract tax but there are a number of requirements that the Canada Revenue Agency (CRA) has.
 Estate trustees should be careful with their travel expenses and comply with the CRA requirements or else they could be subject to tax.
 The irony is that executors rarely claim the fees received as income.